-3. Installation and Package Overview
+3. Installation and package overview

 The package exuber is available on the Comprehensive R Archive Network (CRAN) at https://CRAN.R-project.org/package=exuber, and can be installed and accessed from the R console.
-The package has a number of dependencies on other R packages, which are automatically loaded with exuber.
-The main dependencies include Rcpp (Eddelbuettel 2013), parallel (R Core Team 2020), foreach (Microsoft and Weston 2020), dplyr (Wickham, François, Henry, and Müller 2020) and purrr (Henry and Wickham 2020).
+The package has a number of dependencies on other R packages which are automatically loaded with exuber.
+The main dependencies include Rcpp (Eddelbuettel 2013), parallel (R Core Team 2020), foreach (Microsoft and Weston 2020), dplyr (Wickham, François, Henry, and Müller 2020), and purrr (Henry and Wickham 2020).

 '''

-R> install.package("exuber")
+R> install.packages("exuber")

-R> library(exuber)
+R> library("exuber")

 '''

-exuber centers around the function radf().
-This function takes as input three arguments (data, minw, lag) and returns a list containing ADF, SADF, GSADF, BADF, BSADF, panel GSADF and panel BSADF test statistics.
+The package exuber centers around the function radf().
+This function takes as input three arguments, (data, minw, lag) and returns a list containing ADF, SADF, GSADF, BSADF and, whenever appropriate, panel GSADF and panel BSADF test statistics.
 With regard to the first argument, exuber is capable of working with regular data.frame, ts, numeric vector or matrix classes without the need for any further transformation.
-Estimation always includes a time dimension, and in the case of multiple time series a cross-sectional dimension.
-In line with the convention in time-series econometrics, the required format is wide, where each row corresponds to a unique time period and each column represents a time series.
+Estimation always includes a time dimension and, in the case of multiple time series, a cross-sectional dimension.
+In line with the convention in time-series econometrics, the required format is wide, where each row corresponds to a unique time period and each column represents a different time series.
 The radf() function is vectorized, i.e., it can handle multiple series at once, to improve efficiency.
 This property also enables the computation of panel statistics internally as a by-product of the univariate estimations with minimal additional cost incurred.
 When the data input is a data.frame with an explicit class-Date column, exuber uses a similar principle as tsibble (Wang, Cook, and Hyndman 2020) for index-search and parsing.
 In all other cases, an integer index is automatically created.
 The index is used by exuber's methods for date-stamping and plotting.

-The arguments minw and lag specify the minimum window size and the lag length used in estimation.
-The default values for these arguments are set equal to the value suggested by the rule of Phillips et al. (2015a), $|T(0.01+1.8/\sqrt{T})|$, and zero, respectively.
-The function radf() returns an object of class radf_obj.
+With regards to the arguments minw and lag, these are non-negative integers that specify the minimum window size and the lag length k used in estimation.
+The default values for these arguments are set equal to the value suggested by the rule of Phillips et al. (2015a) $\lfloor T(0.01 + 1.8/\sqrt{(T)} \rfloor$ and zero, respectively.
+Users can obtain the default minimum window size by using the helper function psy\minw().
+Given (data, minw, lag), the function radf() returns an object of class radf\obj.

-The functions radf_mc_cv(), radf_wb_cv(), and radf_sb_cv() generate 90%, 95%, and 99% critical values for different sample and minimum window sizes.
-The three functions for generating critical values return an object of class radf_cv.
-The function radf_mc_cv() generates finite-sample critical values for univariate unit root tests approximating the Brownian motion processes in the limiting functionals specified in Section 2 by using independent $\mathcal{N}(0,1)$ random variates.
-While, functions radf_wb_cv() and radf_sb_cv() implement the univariate wild bootstrap and the panel sieve bootstrap methodologies outlined in Harvey, Leybourne, Sollis, and Taylor (2016) and Pavlidis et al. (2016).
-The default values for the number of Monte Carlo and bootstrap repetitions in exuber is set to 500.
-Users can also obtain the entire distribution of the various test statistics by using the corresponding functions radf_mc_distr(), radf_wb_distr() and radf_sb_distr(), which return an object of class radf_distr.
+Drawing inference on the estimated unit root test statistics requires knowledge of their underlying distributions.
+The functions $radf_mc_cv()$ , $radf_wb_cv()$ , and $radf_sb_cv()$ generate 90%, 95%, and 99% critical values for different sample and minimum window sizes.
+The three functions for generating critical values return an object of class $radf_cv$ .
+The function $radf_mc_cv()$ generates Monte Carlo finite-sample critical values for univariate unit root tests approximating the Brownian motion processes in the limiting functionals specified in Section 2 by using independent $\mathcal{N}(0,1)$ random variates.
+While, functions $radf_wb_cv()$ and $radf_sb_cv()$ implement the univariate wild bootstrap and the panel sieve bootstrap methodologies outlined in Harvey, Leybourne, Sollis, and Taylor (2016) and Pavlidis et al. (2016).
+The default values for the number of Monte Carlo repetitions (nrep) and bootstrap repetitions (nboot) in exuber are set to 1000 and 500, respectively.
+Users can also obtain the entire distribution of the various test statistics by using the corresponding functions $radf_mc_distr()$ , $radf_wb_distr()$ and $radf_sb_distr()$ , which return an object of class $radf_distr.^7$